SC orders removal of Ishaq Dar as UHS BoG’s chairman

 Dar who was re-elected chairman of the BoG in December 2015 for a term of three years had been declared absconder in corruption cases.

-The court also sought replies from the Interior Ministry and all stakeholders in this regard.
+The court also sought replies from the Interior Ministry and all stakeholders in this regard.—INP